danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 For management of goods in transit, sensor nodes that record the environmental conditions of goods are deployed.
 This requires a node to:

-  - Last for several months without recharge
+  - Last for several months without a charge
   - Include sensors for temperature, humidity, exposure to certain gases and light conditions, etc
   - Send data to a local gateway.